Winner of the 'Embedded Analytics Solution of the Year' at the Data Breakthrough Awards.

-This comparison guide evaluates Embeddable and Qlik for SaaS teams assessing embedded analytics solutions.
+This comparison evaluates Embeddable and Qlik for SaaS teams considering embedded analytics inside their products.

-Embeddable is a developer-first analytics toolkit built specifically for customer-facing SaaS products.
-It enables teams to embed analytics natively into their application UI, with full control over design, interactivity, performance, and multi-tenant security.
+Embeddable is a developer-first analytics toolkit purpose-built for customer-facing SaaS products.
+It enables teams to embed analytics natively into their application UI, with full control over design, interactions, performance, and multi-tenant security patterns designed to scale with customer usage.

 TLDR;